Geospatial Technologies for Monitoring Water- and Health-related SDGs 2020

 Despite the tremendous potential of employing geospatial technologies in evidence-based and more knowledgeable decision-making, there is still a gap between the technologies and their practical implementation to develop better environmental policies.

 Furthermore, geospatial technologies and remote sensing are constantly changing, making it even more difficult for environmental professionals to stay updated on technology developments and their practical use.
 This course provides an opportunity for water and health practitioners to learn about the latest advancements and best practices from geospatial industry leaders, global key stakeholders, and other participants.

 The workshop provides an opportunity to get updated on the latest advances in geospatial technologies and remote sensing and see how these technologies can be applied to the monitoring of some SDGs: sustainable water management and sanitation; improving resilience and sustainability of cities and urban settlements; conservation of the world’s oceans; sustainable management of terrestrial and aquatic ecosystems; and more.
 The main topics include:

-- Remote sensing
+- Remote sensing;

-- Geospatial technologies
+- Geospatial technologies;

-- Data collection
+- Data collection;

-- Satellite-based earth monitoring and remote sensing for environmental studies and management (potential and limitations)
+- Satellite-based earth monitoring for environmental management.

 The Geospatial Technologies for Monitoring Water- and Health-related SDGs workshop continues the series of joint UN-CEU training events under the ISEPEI Project “Bridging ICTs and the Environment”.
 The ISEPEI Project aims to address the gap between geospatial industry and environmental practitioners by providing in-service education and professional training for environmental decision-makers and practitioners, who are in a position to greatly benefit from this data revolution to better shape management strategies and to make more informed, data-driven decisions.